vleague2/grocery-crud/README.md

 * Clone down the repo.
 * Run "npm install" in the command line to install the required node modules.
-* Navigate to index.html in the src folder.
+* Run "node server.js" or "nodemon" in the command line.
+* The server should start on port 8000 and log that it is online.
-* Open index.html in the browser.
+* Open localhost:8000 on your machine.
+* Click on "Shopping List".

 ## How the App Works
-* The application displays the grocery list by default and pulls un-purchased items from the Firebase collection.
+* The application displays the grocery list and pulls un-purchased items from the Firebase collection.
 * The user is able to delete current items from the database if they no longer wish to purchase them, which utilizes Firebase's remove method.
 * The user can edit current items, which utilizes Firebase's update method as the user types.
 * The user can add a new item to the list, which utilizes Firebase's add method.